 - It is recommended that the Gathering/Show offer hospitality each morning.

-- Vendors should be welcomed and encouraged
+- Vendors should be welcomed and encouraged.

 - Additional clinics and lectures are always a good thing to offer the “guests.”

 - Any abusive behavior to horse or fellow exhibitors is not tolerated in any way.
 Anyone out of line must be given a warning.
 If the abusive behavior continues, the competitor can be asked to leave the show and no awards given or refunds.
-This is the responsibility of the show manager or GL to monitor and enforce.
+This is the responsibility of the show manager or Sheriff to monitor and enforce.
 Use common sense and judgment…the abuse should be obvious.
 Always be courteous and helpful in these situations.
 Approach should be made in the attempt to be helpful, never judgmental or condescending.

 - Cowboy Dressage® World requests that a brief summary of the event be sent to Cowboy Dressage® World, along with any written comments that the management feels pertains to Cowboy Dressage® World directly.
 Please send by email to: firstname.lastname@example.org

-- Show Secretary: Gathering/Show must have a show office staff (office help, test runners, test tabulators), supervised by the show secretary
+- Show Secretary: Gathering/Show must have a show office staff (office help, test runners, test tabulators), supervised by the show secretary or manager

-- Assistant Show Secretary:
+- Assistant Show Secretary